-The mission of the Department of Physical Education and Exercise Science is to prepare professionals at the undergraduate level through excellence in teaching, research and service so that they may encourage enhanced performance and quality of life of all citizens through active lifestyles and lifetime physical activity.
+The mission of the Physical Education and Exercise Science Department is to prepare professionals at the undergraduate level through excellence in teaching, research and service so that they may encourage enhanced performance and quality of life of all citizens through active lifestyles and lifetime physical activity.

-- 1. Wellness courses provide students with the knowledge, skills, and abilities to maintain and improve physical fitness levels and to develop an understanding of the lifetime benefits associated with regular physical activity and exercise. - 2.
+- 1. Wellness courses provide students with the knowledge, skills, and abilities to maintain and improve physical fitness levels and to develop an understanding of the lifetime benefits associated with regular physical activity and exercise - 2.
 Graduates with a major in Physical Education and Health Education (PHE) will have the skills and knowledge necessary to become effective Physical Education and Health Education teachers.
-Students who earn a major in physical education and health education, with teacher licensure, are qualified to teach physical education and health education in grades K-12 in North Carolina and many other states.
-Students who earn a major in physical education and health education without teacher licensure usually go on to graduate school or seek employment in physical education, health education, or exercise related fields. - 3.
+Students who earn a major in physical education and health education, with licensure,, sequence course work are qualified to teach physical education and health education in grades K-12 in North Carolina and many other states. - 3.
 Graduates with a major in Exercise and Sport Science will have the skills and knowledge to become personal trainers, exercise professionals, or strength and conditioning specialists.
 As exercise professionals, graduates will be involved in developing and implementing individualized approaches to exercise leadership in healthy populations and/or for those individuals with medical clearance to exercise.
 Graduates of the program will be proficient in writing appropriate exercise recommendations, leading and demonstrating safe and effective methods of exercise, and motivating individuals to begin and to continue with their healthy behaviors.
 Students will have the opportunity to sit for professional certification examinations offered by NSCA and ACSM.
 Graduates may also pursue graduate opportunities in cardiac rehabilitation, exercise physiology, nutrition, strength and conditioning, etc. - 4.
 Graduates with a major in Community Health Education will have the skills and knowledge to become professionals in the community health education field, working with individuals and small to large diverse audiences in disseminating information on health, fitness and wellness.
 Individuals in this field may be employed by governmental agencies, quasi-governmental agencies and non-governmental agencies or may start their own businesses as Health and Fitness Coaches.
-The primary job duties include teaching individuals and groups about healthy behaviors such as nutrition, exercise, disease prevention and how to access needed
+The primary job duties include teaching individuals and groups about healthy behaviors such as nutrition, exercise, disease prevention and how to access needed health care.

-- health care.
 They also work with people to develop behavior changes that support a healthy lifestyle.
+In some

-In some organizations, Community Health Educators will also analyze data about health outcomes in the community and advocate for changes and programs that would improve the overall health of the community.
+- organizations, Community Health Educators will also analyze data about health outcomes in the community and advocate for changes and programs that would improve the overall health of the community.
 The exact duties of a Community Health Educator would change depending on the organization and setting in which they work, with a large variety of possibilities available for both.
 Graduates may sit for the NCHEC Health Education Specialist and/or the ICHWC Health and Wellness Coach certifications. - 5.
 Graduates with a major in Psychosocial Aspects of Sport and Coaching will have a chance to explore a variety of factors that impact performance.
 Students will learn how to apply health, exercise, physical activity and psychological principles to human performance, understanding both the physical and psychological foundations and outcomes.
 These courses will teach students how to best influence positive performance and facilitate growth in sport and other performance or exercise venues.
 This major is intended to prepare students to pursue graduate level degrees in the fields of sport psychology, exercise psychology, and exercise science.